Bulletproof Coffee: The Only Cup of Joe You Would Need

 To make coffee, you would obviously need coffee.

 But you would have to be more particular with the beans to make bulletproof coffee.

 A blend of one-hundred percent Arabica beans is the recommended ingredient for fat coffee.

-Using the other type, Robusta, would make a more acidic drink and would be counter-productive to what you’re trying to achieve (appetite suppression).
+Using the other type, Robusta, would make a more acidic drink.
+And it would be counter-productive to what you’re trying to achieve (appetite suppression).

 Just make sure that you are using mold-free Arabica beans for they are susceptible to Ochratoxigenic fungi.